-If you have been identified as a close contact or household contact, get tested immediately and self-isolate.
-You should also test if you have symptoms of COVID-19, even if you are not a close contact or household contact.
+If you have been exposed to someone with COVID-19, get tested immediately and self-isolate if you test positive or are a close contact.
+You should also test if you are unwell and a have symptoms of COVID-19.